CEA shares results of its assessments and collaborations through peer-reviewed publications and in reports to various stakeholders across campus.

 Toven-Lindsey, B., Levis-Fitzgerald, M. Barber, P.H. & Hasson, T. (2015) Increasing Persistence in Undergraduate Science Majors: A Model for Institutional Support of Underrepresented Students.
 CBE Life Sciences Education, 14(2), ar12. (https://doi.org/10.1187/cbe.14-05-0082)

 Through the Transfer Alliance Program (TAP), community college transfer students may become certified to receive priority consideration for admission to UCLA via their participation in member community college honors programs.
-Conducting in-depth reviews of these honors programs is a team of UCLA representatives plus members of TAP-affiliated community colleges.
-The annual TAP reviews culminate in reports, whereby each TAP community college receives individual feedback to further support the successful transfer of its students.
+Every year, a team including representatives from OID conducts in-depth reviews of these honors or scholars programs.
+The reviews culminate in reports, whereby each TAP community college receives individual feedback to further support the successful transfer of its students.

 The WI+RE project team designs, develops, and implements a suite of mobile instructional modules that facilitate the teaching and learning of writing, critical thinking, information literacy, and digital methods and analysis skills.
 CEA reviewed and analyzed existing survey data provided by WI+RE collaborators and conducted interviews with select instructors.
 A final report delivered to the team captured both student and faculty perspectives regarding the value of the modules and their integration into the Cornerstone Research Workshops and various courses, as well as their function in teaching research and writing skills.